NeXt-UI/next-tutorials/tutorials/code-snippet-publishing-guide.md

 # Guide to Publishing Code Snippets

-When it comes to reaching out to technical support, you may need to share code snippets that illustrate the matter.
+Prototyping and coding is an iterative, explorative and collaborative activity.
+When it comes to reaching out to technical support, customers, peers or the crowd, you may need to share code snippets that illustrate a prototype or an encountered problem.

 The snippet is a small block of code that works on its own without necessity for the other party to install the entire environment.
+With free online services it has become really easy to exchange JavaScript snippets with other people.

-Thus, the purpose of the code snippet is to localize an issue, or a bug, and to share the details with the NEXT team.
+Thus, the purpose of the code snippet is to prototype a project, to localize an issue, or a bug, and jointly evolve your project.

+This quick tutorial will help you publish a code snippet to get across to the NEXT team.

-## JS Sandboxes
+## JavaScript Sandboxes
 A lot of companies and Internet services provide web-based JavaScript sandboxes for free.
+In general, they provide three code editors: HTML, CSS and JavaScript, as well as a pane to render the result in.
+You can save, share, "fork" (that is, copy) and even like and comment on the snippets.

-Here's a short list of most known ones:
+Here's a short list of most known sandboxes:

 * [Codepen](http://codepen.io)
 * [JSfiddle](https://jsfiddle.net)
 * [Plunker](http://plnkr.co)

-There are many more others, so choose one you prefer.
+There are many more others, so choose the one you prefer.

-## Create New Snippet
+## Create New NEXT Snippet on Codepen
-We normally use Codepen for the examples we share in our support group and mailer, and for the published tutorials.
+We normally use Codepen for the examples we share in our support group and mailer, as well as for the published tutorials.

+To start, open [http://codepen.io]() in your favorite web browser.

 ### Initialize a pen
 First, hit "New Pen":